nvim-neo-tree/neo-tree.nvim/README.md

   </summary>

 The table passed into `setup()` has a type of `neotree.Config`.
-If you're on a distro using lazy.nvim or you just like the syntax, you might want to consider using lazy.nvim's `opts` instead:
+If you're on a distro using lazy.nvim (e.g. LazyVim) or you just like the syntax, you might want to consider using lazy.nvim's `opts` instead:

 ```lua
 return {